growthpods/sb1-6kejut/memory-bank/systemPatterns.md

 - Streaming API for better user experience
 - Direct API integration without server-side proxy
 - System prompts with guardrails to ensure the LLM stays focused on job posting tasks
+- Workflow-driven conversation to collect all required information

 ## Design Patterns in Use